ucb-ee290c/fa18-wellness-monitor/README.md

 ```

 ### Wellness Integration Tests
-In order to test the entire flow, each block has been connected in an WIP [tester](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/blob/master/src/test/scala/WellnessIntegrationTester.scala).
+In order to test the entire flow, each block has been connected in a [tester](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/blob/master/src/test/scala/WellnessGenIntegrationSpec.scala) that generates an example system.
 The current test datapath involves a realistic assortment of different blocks for simple siezure detection.
 All data is pre-filtered and then split to separate frequency domain and time domain branches.
-The time domain branch consists of a single line length block (for now) while the frequency domain path involves a serial-to-parallel buffer, FFT and different bandpower blocks.
+The time domain branch consists of a single line length block (for now) while the frequency domain path involves a serial-to-parallel buffer, FFT, and different bandpower blocks.
 The outputs of the line length and bandpower blocks are fed into a PCA and lastly an SVM.
 A block diagram for this tester is shown below.

 ![blockDiagram](doc/images/testBlockDiagram.png)

-In parallel to the simulated hardware, the integration test also calculates an expected output using a Scala golden model of the entire datapath.
+In parallel to the simulated hardware, the integration test also calculates an expected output using a Scala golden model of the entire system.
 The golden model uses all of the smaller unit golden models strung together to build a Scala version of the wellness datapath.
+Like the actual Chisel hardware, the golden model is also [generated](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/blob/master/src/test/scala/WellnessGenIntegrationTester.scala).

 You can run it as part of the all encompassing SBT 'tests' or a similar testOnly as the unit tests:
 ```
-testOnly wellness.WellnessIntegrationSpec
+testOnly wellness.wellnessGenIntegrationSpec
 ```

-### Rocket Core Integration Tests
-Currently there are two C code tests in the [tests](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/tree/master/tests) directory that both integrate FIR filters with rocket core.
-[Wellness_TLtest.c](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/blob/master/tests/wellness_TLtest.c) tests a single writer and reader to/from the 'wellness' block (which is assumed to be a constant coefficient FIR filter. [wellness_IntegrationTest.c](https://github.com/ucberkeley-ee290c/fa18-wellness-monitor/blob/master/tests/wellness_IntegrationTest.c) tests a more substantial version of the 'wellness' block.
-The C code writes to two queues (that are asynchronous in respect to eachother).
-One queue feeds into multiple FIR filters while the other feeds into a configuration memory that sets parameters and reference vectors for the PCA and SVM blocks.
-As data is pushed into the filters, it propogates through to the PCA and then the SVM.
-Results are read from a read queue and then the C-code will print out the read values and expected values (that are generated using golden C models).

 ---

 ### Application-specific and Comprehensive Test Setup